-Prof. Dr J. (John) Van Camp
+Prof. dr. John Van Camp

 Ghent University, Belgium

 John is bio-engineer and nutritionist at the department of Food safety and Food Quality of the Faculty of Bio-Science Engineering, Ghent University, where he is associated to the research group "Food Chemistry and Human Nutrition (nutriFOODchem)".